SpasiboKojima/medium-zoom-next/CONTRIBUTING.md

 ## Folder structure

 ```
-▸ cypress           The end-to-end tests written for Cypress
 ▸ examples          The Medium Zoom featured examples available on CodeSandbox
 ▸ src               The source code of the module
   ▸ __tests__       The tests for the module API